dongyh20/Insight-V/README.md

 ## Acknowledgement

 - Our codebase is conducted on [LLaVA](https://github.com/LLaVA-VL/LLaVA-NeXT)

+- The data generation pipeline is mitigated from [g1](https://github.com/bklieger-groq/g1)

 - Thanks to [lmms-eval](https://github.com/EvolvingLMMs-Lab/lmms-eval) team, for building such a useful evaluation system!